Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 Soft CCs do less damage to break-bars and are not as severe as hard CCs, however they can not be countered by *stability* but instead are countered by *resistance*.

-> Note: Fear is special in the sense that it gets countered by stability as well as resistance and aegis.
+> Note: Fear is special in that it gets countered by stability as well as resistance and aegis.

 - **Chill**: the targets movement speed and skill recharge speed are reduced by 66%
 - **Cripple**: the targets movement speed is reduced by 50%